noahehall/theBookOfNoah/algorithms.md

     - each index maintains a specific data order and points to the full dataset so you find what youre looking for extremely fast
   - `key` the identifying data for a particular data record
   - `hash table`
-    - provides the means to create and  index of keys that points to the individual items in a data structure so tha tan algoritym can easily predict the location of the data
+    - provides the means to create an index of keys that points to the individual items in a data structure so tha tan algoritym can easily predict the location of the data
+    - usually provides a search time of O(1)
+    - contains a specific number of `slots` that you can view as buckets for holding data
+      - each slot can holode one data item
+    - `load factor` the specific number of available slots in a `hash table`
+      - high `load factor`
+        - the potential for `collisions` is larger
+          - where two data entries have the same hash value
+  - `hash function` placing keys in the index by turning each key into a numeric value
+    - the numeric value acts as an index into the hash table and the hash table provides a pointer to the full record in the dataset
+    - the `hash function` produces repetable results - thus you can predict the location of hte required data
+    - examples
       -

 ## sorting